 Currituck Beach Lighthouse

-We eagerly climbed out of the car and walked Bo around the grounds.
-We purchased a couple of passes at the station to climb it (it wasn’t too expensive, under $10 a piece, and goes to maintaining the tower).
+We purchased a couple of passes at the station to climb it (it wasn’t too expensive, under $10 a piece, and proceeds go towards maintaining the tower).
 This is the only lighthouse we ended up being able to climb to the top of on our tour.
 (Bo had to stay in the car for the climb.)
 Outlined by a black rod-iron spiral staircase, there are over 200 stairs to the top (try not to get dizzy).
 It let out to a circular platform, giving you a nice vantage point of the town and sound below.